The Ceredigion County Council is a Data Controller and we are responsible for collecting and processing your personal information.

 The personal data you provide us with may be shared with other services within Ceredigion County Council, with one of our partners, or third party outside the Council.
 If this is the case you will be informed about it by council employees when requesting service from us.

 There are also other specific situations where we may be required to disclose information about you, including:

 - Where the Council is required to provide the information by law

 - Where the information is disclosed to an internal compliance service (such as Internal Audit) or to an external regulatory body

 - Where disclosing the information is required to prevent or detect a crime

 - Where disclosure is in the vital interests of the person concerned

-Service and subject specific Privacy Notices can be found below, which hold the detail about how we handle and process your personal information.
+Service and subject specific Privacy Notices can be found on the sidebar, which hold the detail about how we handle and process your personal information.

 Under the Data Protection Legislation, you have rights as an individual which you can exercise in relation to the information we hold about you, not all rights will apply, and it will depend on the legal basis for processing your data.

 - You have the right to be informed about the collection and use of your personal data such as the purposes for processing your personal data, retention periods for that personal data, and who it will be shared with.
 This is provided when you provide us with your personal information and also within the privacy notices on this webpage